How Is Fish Oil Made?

 carbon footprintThe fish oil production process also has a considerable carbon footprint.

-Some scientists believe it is not worth taking fish oil supplements because it poses so many risks to consumers and the environment.
+Some scientists believe it is not worth taking fish oil supplements because it poses many risks to consumers and the environment.

 Improving your health doesn’t have to come at the cost of funding a dirty industry.